-- Students with Disabilities #811006 - o Student Absences on Religious Holy Days #861001 - o Academic Grievance Procedures for Students #900823 - Any student with a disability that affects his/her academic performance should contact the Office of Services for Students with Disabilities in the SHSU Lee Drain Annex (telephone 936-294-3512, TDD 936-294-3786) to request accommodations. - SHSU Academic Policy Manual-Curriculum and Instruction - Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - Technology during instruction: Cell phones must be silenced before class and texting during class will not be accepted.
-There times in which cell phones and computers will be used in class discussions, group work and research during class time. - Technology during exams: Quizzes and exams in this class are through blackboard, with time limitations. - Technology in emergencies: It is understandable that all students have lives outside of the classroom.
+- SHSU Academic Policy Manual-Students - o Procedures in Cases of Academic Dishonesty #810213 - o Students with Disabilities #811006 - o Student Absences on Religious Holy Days #861001 - o Academic Grievance Procedures for Students #900823 - o Any student with a disability that affects his/her academic performance should contact the Office of Services for Students with Disabilities in the SHSU Lee Drain Annex (telephone 936-294-3512, TDD 936-294-3786) to request accommodations. - SHSU Academic Policy Manual-Curriculum and Instruction - Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - O Technology during instruction: Cell phones must be silenced before class and texting during class will not be accepted.
+There times in which cell phones and computers will be used in class discussions, group work and research during class time. - o Technology during exams: Quizzes and exams in this class are through blackboard, with time limitations. - O Technology in emergencies: It is understandable that all students have lives outside of the classroom.
 Emergencies do occur when we least expect them.
 With your phone in silent mode during class rime, if you receive an emergency call, please step out of the classroom and take care of your needs.
 If you need to leave the classroom for the emergency, notify the professor through email later that day or as soon as you the emergency situation is stable. - Visitors in the Classroom: Only registered students may attend class.
 This includes electronic sharing of course information.
 Exceptions can be made on a case-by-case basis by the professor.
 In all cases, visitors must not present a disruption to the class by their attendance.